nickastewart/dsa/README.md

-This is a personal learning project going through the "Introduction To Algorithms" book.
+This is a personal learning project going through implementing data structures and algorithms in Golang.
-Implementing the algorithms in Golang to get more familiar with it.